thijew/blok-tech-1/docs/concept.md

 # My concept

-## First idea's
+## First ideas

 - An app where people can find love based on the foods they like.
 - An app where people can get connected to elderly people to go on walks with.
 - An app where people who like to go to museums can find each other to go together.
 - An app where students can find each other to study together or exchange information.
 - An app where people who are into punk music and the scene can find each other, exchange and music
+- An app where people can make reservations for certain products and pick up the product at a certain time.

-### Chosen job story
+### Chosen idea

-#### An app where people who are into punk music and the scene can find each other, to go to concerts together or exchange music
+> An app where people can make reservations for certain products and pick up the product at a certain time.

 ### concept ideas

-So the target audience is going to be the punk scene.
-The ages go from 16 to 70 years old, but since this is an app I would expect it to be used in the younger generation.
-The look and feel off the app should obviously be dark and give that metal/punk feeling.
-The main user interactions could be:

-- login and creating an account
-- Filling in a form about your music taste
+So I am going to be making the web application for an actual company, located on a camping close to the sea.
+The company is called "Het Kippaleis" it's a company which primary sells grilled chicken and fries.
+The grilled chickens are very popular and often sold out.
+That is why the client wants a reservation system so that they can make a better estimation of how many they are going to sell.
+The chickens have to grill for at least 2 hours and they start selling them at 5.
+That is why we want the reservation program to close at 2.
+The client also wants the customers to be able to order to far in advance.
+That's why we will limit it to a week.

+- A form where customers can fill in how many chickens they want, when they want them and some basic information about them.
+- A payment system to make the customer pay for a deposit.
+- Find basic information about the company.
-- Being able to connect with each other and share music.
+- Being able to save their information for future orders.
-- Liking an other users profile.
+- Log in feature

 ### 5 Job stories

-- When a new user enters my site, I want them to able to log in and create an account, so I can connect them with each other.
+- When a new user enters my site, I want them to able to find the order form easily, so that I can know what they want to reserve.
-- When a user create's a profile , I want the user to fill in a form of some basic information, so that I can base my filter options off of that.
+- When a user fills in the form, I want the user to be able to post the information, so that I can send them an confirmation email.
-- When a user clicks on an other users profile, I want them to be able to see some information about them, so that they can like their profile.
+- When a new user enters my site, I want them to be able to find some basic information about the company, so that the company doesn't get too many faq.
-- When a user likes an other user, I want them to be able to send a message to each other, so that they can connect.
-- When a user fills in the exact same information as an other user, I want them to get a special message.
+- When a user fills in the form, I want the information to be stored so that, I can autofill it for them in future reservations.

 ## Job story

-For my final job story I combined 2 job stories, my job story =
+For my final job story I am going to focus on the first job story:
-> When a user create's a profile, I want them to fill in a form about their music taste, So that I can display that information on the users profile.
+> When a new user enters my site, I want them to able to find the order form easily, so that I can know what they want to reserve.

+Because this is the main feature the client wants to get done, but I want to try and finish all job stories.